Here, I’m going to talk about natural remedies for low stomach acid.

 5. Chew Your Food Thoroughly and Eat Smaller Meals

 My last step here is a lifestyle tip.
-Those four natural remedies will help, but there are a few other things you want to do to help heal your low stomach acid.
+Those four natural remedies will help, but there are a few other things you want to do to help with your low stomach acid.

 Also, eat smaller meals.
 If you’re eating very, very large meals, you’re not going to allow your body to heal.
 That’s an issue.